History of Unix: 1970s

-In 1973, AT&T released Version 5 Unix and licensed it to educational institutions, and licensed 1975's Version 6 to companies for the first time.
-While commercial users were rare because of the US$20,000 cost, the latter was the most widely used version into the early 1980s.
+In 1973, AT&T released Version 5 Unix and licensed it to educational institutions, and licensed 1975's Version 6 to companies for the first time, starting with Yourdon, Inc. While commercial users were rare because of the US$20,000 cost, the latter was the most widely used version into the early 1980s.
 Anyone could purchase a license, but the terms were very restrictive; licensees only received the source code, on an as-is basis.
 The licenses also included the machine-dependent parts of the kernel, written in PDP-11 assembly language.
 Copies of the Lions' Commentary on UNIX 6th Edition, with Source Code circulated widely, which led to considerable use of Unix as an educational example.
 The first meeting of Unix users took place in New York in 1974, attracting a few dozen people; this would later grow into the USENIX organization.
-The importance of the user group stemmed from the fact that Unix was entirely unsupported by AT&T.
+The importance of the user group stemmed from the fact that Unix was entirely unsupported by AT&T, although from about 1975 it was the standard for building operational systems within the company.

 Versions of the Unix system were determined by editions of its user manuals; for example, "Fifth Edition UNIX" and "UNIX Version 5" have both been used to designate the same version.
 The Bell Labs developers did not think in terms of "releases" of the operating system, instead using a model of continuous development, and sometimes distributing tapes with patches (without AT&T lawyers' approval).
 Development expanded, adding the concept of pipes, which led to the development of a more modular code base, and quicker development cycles.
 Version 5, and especially Version 6, led to a plethora of different Unix versions both inside and outside Bell Labs, including PWB/UNIX and the first commercial Unix, IS/1.

 Unix still only ran on DEC systems.
 As more of the operating system was rewritten in C (and the C language extended to accommodate this), portability also increased; in 1977, Bell Labs procured an Interdata 8/32 with the aim of porting Unix to a computer that was as different from the PDP-11 as possible, making the operating system more machine-independent in the process.
 Unix next ran as a guest operating system inside a VM/370 hypervisor at Princeton.
 Simultaneously, a group at the University of Wollongong ported Unix to the similar Interdata 7/32.
 Target machines of further Bell Labs ports for research and AT&T-internal use included an Intel 8086-based computer (with custom-built MMU) and the UNIVAC 1100.

 In May 1975, ARPA documented the benefits of the Unix time-sharing system which "presents several interesting capabilities" as an ARPA network mini-host in RFC 681.